Battle of Fort Washington: Collapse

 With the collapse of Magaw's outer lines to the south and east of the fort, the general American retreat towards the perceived safety of the fort took place.
 To the south, the third defensive line had never been completed so Cadwalader had nowhere left to retreat to except the fort.
 To the north, the riflemen under Rawlings still held, but barely, as there were fewer riflemen than before and because the increased amount of firing had jammed some of the men's weapons, some of the men were forced to push boulders down the hill at the attacking Hessians.
 The American battery at Fort Washington was silenced by Pearl.
 By this time, the riflemen's fire had almost ceased, and the Hessians slowly advanced up the hill and engaged the Americans in hand-to-hand fighting.
 Overpowering the Americans, the Hessians reached the top of the hill and swarmed into the redoubt with a bayonet charge, capturing it quickly.

 Washington, who was watching the battle from the other side of the river, sent a note to Magaw asking him to hold out until nightfall, thinking that the troops could be evacuated during the night.
 By this time, the Hessians had taken the ground between the fort and the Hudson River.
 Johann Rall was given the honor of requesting the American surrender by Knyphausen.
 Rall sent Captain Hohenstein, who spoke English and French, under a flag of truce to call for the fort's surrender.
 Hohenstein met with Cadwalader, and Cadwalader requested that Magaw be given four hours to consult with his officers.
 Hohenstein denied the request and gave the Americans a half hour to decide.
 As Magaw was consulting with his officers, Washington's messenger, Captain John Gooch arrived, just before the fort was completely surrounded, with Washington's request to hold out until nightfall.
 Magaw attempted to get easier terms for his men, who would only be allowed to keep their belongings, but this failed.
 Magaw announced his decision to capitulate at 3:00 pm, and at 4:00 pm, the American flag was brought down in the fort, replaced by the British flag.
 Before the surrender, John Gooch leaped off the side of the fort, tumbled to the bottom of the cliff, evaded musket fire and bayonet stabs, and got onto a boat, arriving at Fort Lee a short while later.

 Forces

-British forces consisted of; Composite Battalion of Grenadier, Light Infantry, and Foot Guards, 4th, 10th, 15th, 23rd (Royal Welsh Fusiliers), 27th, 28th, 33rd, 38th, 42nd (Black Watch), 43rd, 52nd Regiments of Foot, and Fraser's Highlanders.
+The British forces consisted of: Composite Battalion of Grenadier, Light Infantry, and Foot Guards, 4th, 10th, 15th, 23rd (Royal Welsh Fusiliers), 27th, 28th, 33rd, 38th, 42nd (Black Watch), 43rd, 52nd Regiments of Foot, and Fraser's Highlanders.